annaayvazyan/process_monitoring/README.md

 # Process Monitoring

-Write process monitoring tool by writing a kernel module which will add new /proc entry to hold information about processes.
+Process monitoring tool which works by creating a kernel module which adds new /proc entry holding the information about processes.

 ## Getting Started
 First clone the repo.
 Afer run the following commands